Intelligent Sailing Model for Open Sea Navigation: Discussion and Limitations

-Our experimental evaluation shows that the proposed \ac{ism} performs well in different traffic situations and for different vessel types.
-Yet, we observe some violations of the formalized traffic rules.
-The main reason for this is that the predicate indicating a collision possibility evaluates to false later than the time interval specified in the formalized rules (see \cite[Table I]{Krasowski2024.safeRLautonomousVessels}) leading to a rule violation.
-Yet, this is usually not a consequential rule violation as long as the collision is avoided.
-Note that we do not observe collisions in the \ac{ism} only setting, which indicates that we can simulate collision-free traffic with the \ac{ism}.
-We envision that the \ac{ism} is commonly used for efficiently simulating reactive maritime traffic.
-However, to use the \ac{ism} as a safe controller on a real-world vessel, a formal safety monitor could be used to eliminate the remaining violations.
-Krasowski et al.~\cite{Krasowski2024.safeRLautonomousVessels} propose a safety monitor for a reinforcement learning agent in discrete action spaces.
-Future work could extend their work to be applicable for the continuous input considered for the \ac{ism}.
+\textbf{Traffic rule violations and emergency rule. } Our experimental evaluation shows that the proposed \ac{ism} performs well in different traffic situations and for different vessel types.
+Although we use similar predicates in the \waypointadaption{} and in the formalized traffic rules \cite[Table~I]{Krasowski2024.safeRLautonomousVessels}, we observe some violations of the formalized traffic rules.
+The main cause for the rule violations is that the time horizon specified to reach a state in which no collision is possible is sometimes not long enough.
+Thus, the rule violations are a feature of evaluating using unambiguously formalized traffic rules.
+We do not observe collisions in the \ac{ism} only setting, which indicates that we can simulate collision-free traffic with the \ac{ism}.
+For the mixed traffic setting, the collisions are due to the non-\ac{ism} vessel not appropriately reacting.
+Thus, to improve the usability of the \ac{ism} in mixed traffic settings, future work should target adding an emergency mode that is activated if two vessels are about to collide.
+While there are some existing works that could be integrated as a controller for the emergency mode \cite{koszelew2017determination, Krasowski2024.safeRLautonomousVessels}, in traffic with more than two vessels, it is challenging to define a computationally efficient controller that is capable of handling all possible multi-agent conflict configurations.